paucabar/neurosphear_assay/README.md

 ### Pixel Classification (ilastik)

 1. Start a pixel classification project in ilastik
 2. Load some corrected images (.HDF5 files).
-Try to use images with different features and from several wells
+Try to use images with different appearence, from several field-of-view positions and wells
 3. Select some features (you can start by selecting all of them)
 4. Annotate the images.
 Note that label 1 must correspond to _background_, label 2 to _neurospheres_ and label 3 to _well edges_
-5. Once the classifier performs fine, save the project
+5. Once the classifier performs fine, set up the prediction export applet: i) set _Probabilities_ at the souce drop-down menu; ii) check _Renormalize_ (from 0 to 1)
+6. Save the project

 Learn more about the ilastik [pixel classification workflow](https://www.ilastik.org/documentation/pixelclassification/pixelclassification)